HardwinBui/Paper-Minecraft/README.md

-# Minecraft2D OpenGL CPP
+# Paper Minecraft
- A simple 2D version of alpha Minecraft using OpenGL and C++
+Paper Minecraft is a simplified 2D version of Minecraft that I developed in C++ and OpenGL.
+This project is the first time I've developed a game without a game engine, so I learned to display everything myself using GLSL.